MigrationBuyer evaluation

 1. Demand signal.
 What does the business need to buy?
 This requires knowing what sold (POS or sales data), what is on hand (current inventory), what is already in transit (open PO status), what each supplier's lead time looks like historically, and what demand pattern each item follows — smooth, intermittent, seasonal, or lumpy.
 Items with intermittent or lumpy demand need bias-corrected forecasting methods like the Syntetos-Boylan Approximation rather than a simple moving average; using the wrong model here systematically over- or under-orders the items the business relies on most.

 2. Purchase order execution.
-Translating the demand signal into a PO and sending it through whichever channel the supplier prefers — email, WhatsApp Business, EDI X12 or EDIFACT, a supplier web portal.
+Translating the demand signal into a PO and sending it through a supported supplier channel — email, WhatsApp Business, EDI X12 or EDIFACT, a supplier web portal.
 Suppliers have preferred channels, and the procurement layer should adapt to them, not require them to change their workflow to receive a PDF they did not ask for.

 3. Reply, receiving, and loop closure.
 What comes back after the PO is sent.
-The supplier confirms, or changes a price, or substitutes an item, or splits the shipment, or delays the ETA.
+The supplier confirms, changes a price, substitutes an item, splits the shipment, or delays the ETA.
 The receiving team signs in a different quantity than ordered.
-The invoice arrives with different line items than the current PO state.
-A three-way match at the accounting level catches discrepancies after the fact.
-A closed-loop procurement platform catches them in real time — by reading the supplier reply automatically, updating the PO, and giving the receiving team the current state rather than the original one.
+The invoice arrives with different line items than the original PO state.
+A three-way match at the accounting level catches discrepancies late.
+A closed-loop procurement platform moves that reconciliation upstream by reading the supplier reply, updating the living PO, and giving the receiving team the current state rather than the original one.

 QuickBooks handles the accounting consequences of layer three.
 It has never handled the operational event itself.